tartley/colorama/README.rst

 are silently stripped from the output on Windows.

-Any other form of ANSI sequence, such as single-character codes or alternative initial characters, are not recognised nor stripped.
+Any other form of ANSI sequence, such as single-character codes or alternative initial characters, are not recognised or stripped.
 It would be cool to add them though.
-Let me know if it would be useful for you, via the Issues on Github.
+Let me know if it would be useful for you, via the Issues on GitHub.

 Development